 Welcome to the Official Website of

 Tony Giglio is one of Hollywood’s most versatile writer-directors with projects ranging from horror to action, drama, thriller, family and 3-D!
-He has directed 5 Feature Films, written 8, and has served on over 20 more features & TV shows in such various roles as a 2nd Unit Director, Executive Producer, Actor, Visual Effects Supervisor, and more.
+He has directed 5 Feature Films, written 8 and has worked tirelessly on over 20 more features & TV shows in such various roles as a 2nd Unit Director, Executive Producer, Actor, Visual Effects Supervisor and more.

 Tony Giglio is proud to have written, produced & directed Sony Entertainment’s first ever made for New Media Feature Film entitled EXTRACTION.
 The film follows a black-ops member who finds himself the only survivor of a botched prisoner-extraction mission and must escape from maximum-security prison in Chechnya — with the prisoner alive.
 “Extraction” stars Danny Glover ("Lethal Weapon" series), Vinnie Jones (“Snatch”), Sean Astin (“Lord of the Rings” series), Falk Hentschel (“Knight and Day”), and Jon Foo (“Tekken”).
 EXTRACTION is the most watched original-scripted program in Sony’s New Media History.

 And Critics are calling EXTRACTION, “One of the very best films of 2013!
 Featuring some of the best fight sequences EVER in an American production.”
 (Phil Wheat, Nerdly.UK).

 Dennis Gansel (The Wave) is set to direct Avi Lerner’s Millenium Films production of Giglio’s original screenplay FOLLOWER, which is a contemporary thriller in the vein of Hitchcock’s REAR WINDOW.